Sienci-Labs/Resources/vortex/vx-handbook/vx-workholding_vortex_chuck.md

 ![](/_images/_vortex/_handbook/_chuck/vx_chuck_jaw-types.jpg){.aligncenter .size-medium}

 - A pre-installed, **Default** set of jaws for material that is 0-0.9" diameter.
-This ‘internal’ set of jaws has the ability to clamp the internal diameter of hollow objects such as pipes, cups, or any other internal geometry.
+This 'internal' set of jaws has the ability to clamp the internal diameter of hollow objects such as pipes, cups, or any other internal geometry.
   ![](/_images/_vortex/_handbook/_chuck/vx_chuck_jaw-small.png){.aligncenter .size-medium}
 - An **Alternative** set of jaws (for stock that is 1-2.5" diameter).
   ![](/_images/_vortex/_handbook/_chuck/vx_chuck_jaw-large.jpg){.aligncenter .size-medium}

 To swap out these two sets, simply insert the chuck key into the chuck, and turn this counterclockwise until each jaw falls out.
-Grab the set of chuck jaws you’ll be swapping in, and check the side of each jaw for a small number (1-4) etched into the side.
+Grab the set of chuck jaws you'll be swapping in, and check the side of each jaw for a small number (1-4) etched into the side.

 ![](/_images/_vortex/_handbook/_chuck/vx_chuck_jaw-numbers.jpg){.aligncenter .size-medium}